menu

 #5 Chain Lightning

-If it's the case that we're looking for a card that does more damage rather than one that's the better removal spell, then we should take the next logical step and play Goblin Guide rather than Delver of Secrets // Delver of Secrets.
+If it's the case that we're looking for a card that does more damage rather than one that's the better removal spell, then we should take the next logical step and play Goblin Guide rather than Delver of Secrets.
 Half-measures are rarely wise steps to take in deck design.
 There is a reason the Goblin Guide Izzet Delver decks pre-Treasure Cruise only saw rare success and were considered worse than RUG Delver, and that reason was that they were less focused and their card choices could best be described as "confused".

 I'm not saying that Burn is a bad choice.
 In fact, this might be the best time to be playing Burn in Legacy history.
 But I am saying that if you're going to do something, you should commit to it.